oldoldman/f2fs-design/README.md

 <tr valign="top">
   <td><img src="https://user-images.githubusercontent.com/13962657/180909202-51e07d8a-cc8c-46e6-ba44-86ab55996301.png" height="350"></img></td>
   <td>
-  1. most meta data(super block/checkpoint/nat/sit except ssa) are versioned(version0 and version1)<br>
+  1. most meta data(super block/checkpoint/NAT/SIT except SSA) are versioned(version0 and version1)<br>
   2. the purpose of meta data versioning is to balance the wirte of meta area<br>
   3. version switching happened at checkpointing
+  4. SIT is basicly an array of SIT entry , indexed by Segment No 4.1. every SIT entry include following information 4.1.1. allocated blocks of the segment
+  4.1.2. bitmap of allocated blocks
+  4.1.3. segment type : hot/warm/cold
+  4.1.4. the average access time of the segment , which is used in victim segment selection
+  5. NAT is basicly an array of NAT entry , indexed by Node ID
   </td>
 </tr>
 </table>